BAE-JI-WANG/bsp-user-manual/source/asset/en/user_guide_asset_en.md

 # Asset Management

-You can check resource status and its history of operating Multi Cloud and Hybrid Infrastructure.Asset Management provides you five types of service.
+You can check resource status and its history of operating Multi Cloud and Hybrid Infrastructure.

 --------------------------------------------------------------------------------